brettlangdon/jsnice/.github/ISSUE_TEMPLATE/no-longer-maintained.md

 ---
-name: No longer maintained
+name: Bug report
-about: No longer maintained
+about: This library is no longer maintained
 title: ''
 labels: ''
 assignees: ''